neuml/txtai/docs/cloud.md

 ### AWS Lambda

-The following steps show a basic example of how to spin up a serverless API instance with [AWS SAM](https://github.com/aws/serverless-application-model).
+The following steps show a basic example of how to build a serverless API instance with [AWS SAM](https://github.com/aws/serverless-application-model).

 - Create config.yml and template.yml